Lauren-Akhidenor/Lauren-Akhidenor/README.md

-- **Analysing the partcipation level of poultry farmers in agricultural insurance in Northern Nigeria**
+- **Analysing the participation level of poultry farmers in agricultural insurance in Northern Nigeria**

 Investigated why poultry farmers under-participate in agricultural insurance.
 Cleaned and analyzed data in Excel, then built Power BI dashboards to visualize patterns by income, education, and farm size.